alecomunian/wwhypda/README.md

 # README #

 This is the readme file of the wwhypda project.
-It contains
-- the MySQL version of the project database.
-- the SQLite version of the project database.
+It contains the MySQL and the SQLite version of the project database.

 Please note that other versions of the database and tools related to the wwhypda project exists.
 For more information, please visit